ibm-cloud-docs/containers/cs_troubleshoot.md

    <tbody>
 <tr>
    <td>`Aborted`</td>
    <td>The deletion of the cluster is requested by the user before the Kubernetes master is deployed.
 After the deletion of the cluster is completed, the cluster is removed from your dashboard.
-If your cluster is stuck in this state for a long time, open an [{{site.data.keyword.Bluemix_notm}} support case](/docs/containers?topic=containers-cs_troubleshoot#ts_getting_help).</td>
+If your cluster is stuck in this state for a long time, open an [{{site.data.keyword.cloud_notm}} support case](/docs/containers?topic=containers-cs_troubleshoot#ts_getting_help).</td>
    </tr>
  <tr>
      <td>`Critical`</td>